 Is Amazon Worth the Money?

-Despite some bumps due primarily to the pandemic, Amazon could be a solid long-term investment.
-Among 47 analysts weighing in on Yahoo Finance, 43 rate Amazon a “buy” or “strong buy,” and none of the analysts rated it a “sell.”
-The average price target for the next year is $4,101.90 — up slightly since last quarter — in a range of $3,333 to $5,000.
-At a current share price of $3,065.87, the stock has very solid potential by even the more conservative projections.
+Despite some bumps due primarily to the post-pandemic economy, Amazon could be a solid long-term investment.
+Among 47 analysts weighing in on Yahoo Finance, 43 rate Amazon a “buy” or “strong buy.”
+The average price target for the next year is $169.37 in a range of $104.00 to $232.75.
+At a current share price of $136.25, the stock has very solid potential.

 Methodology: The GOBankingRates Evaluation assesses a company’s net worth based on the company’s total assets, total liabilities, and revenue and net income from the last three years.
 Base value is established by subtracting total liabilities from total assets from the company’s last full fiscal year.
 Income value is established by taking the average of the revenue from the last three full fiscal years, plus 10 times the average of the net profits from the last three full fiscal years, and then calculating the average of those two figures.
 The final GOBankingRates Evaluation number is the sum of the base value and the income value.